To Bury A Ghost was the music project of Jonathan Stolber. It’s best described as an alternative rock or art rock outfit.

 Chris Fordham writes of the reissue:

+The debut album by The Silent Committee was first released in 2008.
+I had only just begun to make recorded music at home and the mixes and quality of sound in these songs demonstrates some of that youthful naivety and creative fun.
+I didn’t own a music interface of any kind, just a cheap four channel mixer and the microphone socket leading into a £5 primitive DAW software.
 It certainly started a fair run of producing instrumental music and meeting lots of like-minded musicians online.
 I think as I set about the original recording I was listening to so much ambient and minimalist music that I sought to emulate it as best I could.
 Inspiration from the likes of Brian Eno, Penguin Cafe Orchestra, Sigur Ros and Nine Inch Nails are obviously all here and I could only hope to have distantly reached at brushing the quality of those performers.

 The original files for the songs are LONG gone so a full remix of the album is sadly not possible, but what I could do was revise the final mastering.
 More access to mastering software and hardware has resulted in this!
 The speakers no longer pop and hiss, hi-hats don’t pierce your eardrums and things generally sound a little more rounded.